• Art magazine

 The fusion of art and craft led to designs that emphasized the essential and eliminated superfluous ornamentation.
 Clear forms and a precise material aesthetic characterized these pieces of jewelry .
 The movement developed a new design philosophy that defined beauty through simplicity and functionality.

-Surrealism: imagination and love for the dreamlike
+Surrealism: Fantasy and love of the dreamlike

 The influence of Surrealism on jewelry strongly motivated designers and artisans to create works that challenged conventional notions of design and technique.
 Jewelry evolved into a means of expressing the subconscious and exploring creative boundaries.
 Dreamlike themes such as eyes, lips, and fantastical creatures—depicted in unusual forms, materials, and techniques—are frequently seen in Surrealist jewelry.

-Elsa Schiaparelli exhibition 2022-2023, Museum of Decorative Art, Paris
+Elsa Schiaparelli Exhibition 2022-2023, Museum of Decorative Arts, Paris

-Elsa Schiaparelli exhibition 2022-2023, Museum of Decorative Art, Paris
+Elsa Schiaparelli exhibition 2022-2023, Museum of Decorative Arts, Paris

 Arroser, CC0, via Wikimedia Commons